 - The College has conducted green audit and also takes all possible steps to make the campus eco-friendly.
-Under this number of plants are identified, measured and labelled.
-The college is very sensitive to the environment related issues and works to maintain a green environment in the campus. - Artificial nests for birds and water facility is made available for birds in summer season by keeping earthen pots on trees and various locations in building. - The College takes necessary steps for prevention of water wastage.
-The points with leakage and overflow of water are identified in time and appropriate measures are taken to prevent wastage of water. - Bird watching workshop was conducted to know the different species, its number and to develop the attachment towards birds. - Students of our institute study flora and fauna in the periphery, they also studied various ecosystems i.e. pond, river etc. - Students and teachers are involved in tree plantation and its conservation by adopting plants.
+The college is very sensitive to the environment related issues and works carefully to maintain a green environment in the campus. - Water facility is made available for birds in summer season by keeping earthen pots on trees and building. - The College takes necessary steps for prevention of water wastage.
+The points with leakage and overflow of water are identified in time and appropriate measures are taken to prevent wastage of water.

-7.1.2 What are the initiatives taken by the college to make the campus eco-friendly?
+7.1.2 What are the initiatives taken by the college to make the campus ecofriendly?

-Energy conservation

-- The location and open space provided around the college building is excellent.
-Hence, there is maximum use of natural light and ventilation to save extra power for day-lights and fans. - To save electricity we made optimum use of cross ventilation and sunlight.
-For this we have glass pans to all classroom windows. - Awareness among the students about saving electricity has been created, so they voluntarily switch-off the buttons while leaving the class-rooms. - College has replaced power consuming lights by energy saving LED lightings in the college building.
+- Energy conservation - The location and open space provided around the college building is excellent.
+Hence, there is maximum use of natural light and ventilation to save extra power for day-lights and fans. - To save electricity we made optimum use of airy location and sunlight.
+For this we have glass pans to all classroom windows. - Awareness among the students about saving electricity has been created, so they switch-off the buttons while leaving the class-rooms. - Use of renewable energy - Solar water heater panels with 2000 lit water capacity installed at Girls Hostel.
+(Three panels with capacity of 500 lit + 500 lit + 1000 lit.) - Bio-gas plant has been installed at Girls Hostel.
+It is useful for girls in preparing break-fast and tea.
+The food waste is utilized for generating gas under Bio-gas plant.
+It also solves the waste food disposal problem. - Water harvesting